Important: Review Changes to DAT Scoring and Reporting, Effective March 1, 2025

 When candidates apply to take the DAT, they are asked to select the list of schools and/or programs which they wish to receive their scores.
 In doing so, candidates grant permission to release official results to these schools.
 Results will then be released upon authorization.

-After a testing session has ended, an unofficial score report will be provided at the test center.
 Official results are reported electronically within three to four weeks of the testing date to the selected schools and will be posted to the candidate’s account.
 If a candidate has tested more than once, a history of all testing attempts is reported.

 The DAT is scored from 1 to 30.
 According to the ADA, the national average for students taking the DAT is 19.
 The average score for UConn matriculants to dental programs for the past three application cycles has been around 21.
 The test is scored on a scale, meaning that scores are neither raw scores nor percentile groupings.